ganrad/aks-aspnet-sqldb-rest/README.md

  - Digitally sign container images using *Docker Content Trust* (DCT) before pushing these images into ACR

 **Challenge:** Implement container image **scanning** and **signing** container images using DCT

+**IMPORTANT NOTES:**
+- Login to the Azure Portal using a browser window/tab.
+- Access the blade of your ACR instance.
+Note down the value of the latest **Tag** (Build ID) of the Claims API container image which you built and pushed into the ACR using the Azure DevOps Delivery pipeline.
+- You will need this latest image **Tag** value to implement *Canary* application deployments in a subsequent exercise.

 ## J. Explore out of box AKS features